nanguoshun/English_EveryDay/Day10-Family_#002.md

 He and I have been friends since elementary school.
 We have lots of bittersweet memories.

-Trips to th cemetery can be bittersweet at times.
+Trips to the cemetery can be bittersweet at times.

 **close-knit**